Zeroes1/f4/docs/TERMINAL.md

 # f4 Terminal Architecture Manifest

+> **THE RULE, before the philosophy and above every section below.** Where
+> Microsoft's source exists for a behaviour, the only permitted
+> implementation is a **1:1, transpilation-level port of that source**.
+It
+> is **strictly forbidden to assume anything** and **strictly forbidden to
+> change anything** in what is ported.
+If something cannot be ported as
+> written, stop and record the obstacle; do not invent.
+The longer statement
+> and the price of violating it are at the head of `CONPTY_RESEARCH.md`; the
+> paragraph in "How this component is verified" below is a consequence of
+> this rule, not its statement.

 The built-in terminal in `f4` is one of its most complex components.
 This document serves as a comprehensive guide for human developers and AI assistants.
 It explains the fundamental challenges of cross-platform terminal emulation (specifically Windows ConPTY), analyzes how industry-leading terminal emulators solve them, and justifies the final architectural design chosen for `f4`.

 ## 0. Philosophy: why this component exists at all